Allegheny-Computer-Science-600-F2017/cs600-F2017-project1-starter/README.md

 Tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 As such, this will cause a PDF file to become available in the listing of the "Releases" listing for this repository.
-All release numbers for your writing in this repository should adhere to the [Semantic Versioning](http://semver.org/) standard.
+All release numbers for your writing in this repository should adhere to the [Semantic Versioning](http://semver.org/) standard that all GitHub projects are asked to adopt.

 Please note that the faculty members who read the PDF that is generated from the LaTeX source code will only do so by downloading the "tagged" release of the file `senior_thesis_description.pdf` that has a version number greater than 1.0.0.
-That is, if your file is at version 1.0.0, then the file `senior_thesis_description-1.0.0.pdf` should be available for download in the "Releases" tab in your GitHub repository for this project.
+That is, if your commit is tagged with `senior_thesis_description-gkapfham-1.0.0`, then the file `senior_thesis_description.pdf` should be available for download in the "Releases" tab in your GitHub repository for this project under the name `senior_thesis_description-gkapfham-1.0.0`.

-To create your first tag for this repository you could type `git tag senior_thesis_description-0.1.0`.
+To create your first tag for this repository you could type `git tag senior_thesis_description-gkapfham-0.1.0`.
 Then, once you have finished making a single small change to the `senior_thesis_description.tex`, you should commit your file using a `git commit` command.
 Now, you are ready to push your changes with the appropriate tag by typing the command `git push -u origin master --tags`.
+Of course, you should substitute your user name for `gkapfham` when you create the tag.

 When you make subsequent changes to your files and perform commits and you are ready to release a new version of `senior_thesis_description.pdf`, then you should again tag your work before running a push with a tag that adheres to the [Semantic Versioning](http://semver.org/) standard.
-Each time that you correctly execute this sequence of commands you will release a version of your document to GitHub that is easily accessible as a PDF to you and to your first and second readers.
+Each time that you correctly execute this sequence of commands you will release a new version of your document to GitHub that is easily accessible as a PDF to you and to your first and second readers.

 ## Updates